-- Finaly, when squash is tender, I stir in the cooked barley, corn, and parmesan and fold in the spinach.
+- Finally, when squash is tender, I stir in the cooked barley, corn, and parmesan and fold in the spinach.
 I let it wilt from the heat.
-At this point, I season everything with salt and pepper to taste, then I sprinkle it with lemon zest right before serving.
+At this point, I season everything with salt and pepper to taste; then I sprinkle it with lemon zest right before serving.

 What to Serve with Barley Risotto?

 I love that risotto is so flexible.
-If you are vegetarian or want to even more increase the nutrition in the meal, a fresh green salad would be a great side dish.
+If you are vegetarian or want to increase the nutrition in the meal, a fresh green salad would be a great side dish.